OCT-FPGA/versal-tutorials/v70-getting-started.md

 ![plot](images/v70-select-proj.png)

 Then click `Finish` to start the experiment.

+Note: If you see a warning that not enough resources are available to start the experiment, you can safely ignore it.

 ![plot](images/v70-schedule-exp.png)